Why Choose 2B

 A Little Information about Sandflies & Mosquitoes

-Living happily with The Bugs
+Living happily with The New Zealand Bugs – 2B & a Sarong

 OK, so there’s no denying the ‘Lyell’ factor exists in New Zealand – in certain places, at certain times, the bugs can be a real trial!
 But the right clothes and a bottle of 2B really is all you need in 99.9% of places.
+2B has been to the heart of Fiordland and taken on New Zealand’s worst.

 Mosquitoes are a bit smarter, searching you out in the night wherever you are.
 You rarely feel them bite so are less squashable than sandflies.
 They are not invincible through and you can hear them coming in a quiet room at 3am if you happen to be awake.